Only Restricted Game Hunting Licence (R-Licence) holders are eligible to hunt on public land in NSW.

-- Must not be accessible to any person who does not have written permission to hunt using that equipment in the State forest.
+- Must not be accessible to any person who does not have written permission to hunt using that equipment.

 |11.||Hunting areas and exclusion zones|

 You may only hunt on land that is identified as a hunting area on your DPI hunting map.
-These maps may also specify the methods allowed in specific hunting areas of the State forest.
+These maps may also specify the methods allowed in specific hunting areas.
 You must not hunt in areas marked as exclusion zones.

 General hunting exclusion zones